Denehole: History

 Pliny the Elder wrote about British chalk extraction in A.D.
-70 and archaeological evidence shows that at least some of the deneholes were being exploited during prehistory.
+70, and archaeological evidence shows that at least some of the deneholes were being exploited during prehistory.
 Casts taken of some of the pick-holes near the roof show that, in all probability, they were made by bone or horn picks.
 Numerous bone picks have been discovered in Essex and Kent.
 These pick-holes are amongst the most valuable data for the study of deneholes, and have assisted in fixing the date of their formation to pre-Roman times.
 However, very few artifacts which would provide dating evidence or assisted in determining the uses of these prehistoric excavations have been discovered in any of the known deneholes.
 Chrétien de Troyes has a passage on caves in Britain which may have reference to deneholes, and tradition of the 14th century treated the deneholes of Grays as the fabled gold mines of Cunobeline (or Cymbeline) of the 1st century.

 In 1225 Henry III gave every man the right to sink a marl pit on his own land.
 Spreading chalk on the fields was a common practice in the Middle Ages.
 This appears to have continued into the 19th century.
 The need for chalk in agriculture supports the theory that the origin of deneholes was for chalk extraction.

 Vortigern's Caves at Margate are possibly deneholes which have been adapted later for other purposes; and excellent examples of various pick-holes may be seen on different parts of the walls.
+The Shell Grotto in Margate may also have been adapted from a denehole.

 Local tradition in some cases suggests the use of these caves by smugglers.
 Illicit traffic was common not only on the coast but in the Thames as far up the river as Barking Creek.
 The theory is at least plausible that these ready-made hiding-places, which were difficult of approach and dangerous to descend, were used in this way.